Thoughts on waiting for what you are worth, the best!

 Yes, now it’s ludicrous and ridiculous and I’m almost embarrassed to even say it.
 But clarity is rarely a gift in the heat of the moment for any matters of the heart.
 Truth be told, I loved him dearly.
 And when I finally realized I deserved oh so much more, I asked him to go away.
 And he did.
 Then the real tortuous work of recovery began.
 And it was hard.
 So very, very hard.

-Eventually I got to a place of praying for him and his happiness and that God would bring someone in to his life.
+Eventually, I got to a place of praying for him and his happiness and that God would bring someone into his life.
 And God did.
 It wasn’t particularly joyful to see the photos of the happy couple trickling down my news feed on social media.
 But it was still what I wanted.
 I wanted happiness for him even if it meant not being with me.
 That’s what love does.

-So fast forward a couple years.
-Karma, like she does, has a way about making things right.
+So fast forward a couple of years.
+Karma, as she does, has a way of making things right.
 Make no mistake about it.
 I equate “karma” with God making things right.
 God frequently and painfully has held a mirror up to my own face on more occasions than I’d like to admit but I am grateful for the rebuke and correction because God does it in such a beautiful way.
 I walk away better than I was before.
 And that’s what happened this week.

 This guy recently had his heart broken.
 Imagine my surprise when he reached out last spring telling me he had had his heart smashed and realized what I finally must have felt.
 He explained missing my friendship.
 And the desire to be back in my life.